Amar K. Mohanty

-Amar K. Mohanty is a material scientist and biobased material engineer, academic and author.
+Amar K. Mohanty is an Indian-born Canadian material scientist and biobased material engineer, academic and author.
 He is a Full Professor and Distinguished Research Excellence Chair in Sustainable Biomaterials at the Ontario Agriculture College and is the Director of the Bioproducts Discovery and Development Centre at the University of Guelph.

 Mohanty has received a lot of recognition for his work in the field of bioplastics, biocomposites and advanced biorefinery.
-He has authored over 850 publications, has been cited over 61,000 times, and has 25 patents awarded.
-He is also the author of 30 book chapters, and 7 edited books, entitled Natural Fibers, Biopolymers, and Biocomposites, Packaging Nanotechnology, Handbook of Polymer Nanocomposites.
-Processing, Performance and Application: Volume A: Layered Silicates, Biocomposites: Design and Mechanical Performance, Fiber Technology for Fiber-Reinforced Composites, Nanomaterials from Renewable Resources for Emerging Applications, and Smart Food Packaging Systems: Innovations and Technology Applications.
+He has authored over 850 publications, has been cited over 72,000 times, and has 25 patents awarded.
+He is also the author of 30 book chapters, and 8 edited books.

-Mohanty is a Fellow of the American Institute of Chemical Engineers (AIChE), Society of Plastics Engineers, Royal Society of Chemistry, and Royal Society of Canada.
-He is also the Editor-in-Chief of Sustainable Composites, Composites Part C - Open Access.
+Mohanty is a Fellow of the American Institute of Chemical Engineers (AIChE), the Society of Plastics Engineers (SPE), the Royal Society of Chemistry, the Royal Society of Canada, Indian Institute of Chemical Engineers (IIChE) and the Indian Chemical Society (ICS).
+He is also the Editor-in-Chief of Sustainable Composites, Composites Part C – Open Access.